nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_IDEAS.md

     Create a knowledge graph out of your diary ?? diary with some specific syntax of course
         -> Later we can use a GPT MODEL to PARSE HUMAN DIARY into our DIARY LANGUAGE

-    + EXTracts your spider graph of different aspect of your -> Create plans to accomodate that with a bunch of researches of course
+    + Extracts your spider graph of different aspect of your -> CREATE PLANS to accomodate that

+    with a bunch of researches of course
     -> Auto generate the Wikipeadia-like page in the 1.

+    + Have a history representation in some ways knowledge history emotion history ??
+        ...

+    + HEALTH MODELING:
+        this app is originally about storing and visualizing your knowledge, brain function
+        NOW WE EXTEND IT INTO YOUR WHOLE BODY
+        ** there are so many information could be included in your diary
+        -> Just modeling your entire health and stuff into there EMOTION Modeling ??

+    -> the OVERALL IDEAS of the program is to:
+        Visualize and Analyze CONCRETELY
+        your CURRENT STATE of MENTAL and HEATLH

     QUESTIONS:
         Should i use Notion for references ?